Word Clock

 The History and Cultural Significance of Word Clocks

 Word clocks sit at the intersection of typography, industrial design, and technology.
 The concept traces back to at least the 1990s, when early electronic art installations experimented with expressing time in natural language.
 But it was Marco Biegert and Andreas Funk's QLOCKTWO, debuted at the 2009 Baselworld watch and jewelry show, that transformed word clocks from a niche curiosity into a recognized design category.
-You can read more about the history of timekeeping innovations on Wikipedia's clock article.
+You can read more about the history of timekeeping advancements on Wikipedia's clock article.

 The appeal of word clocks is partly practical and partly philosophical.
 By abstracting time away from precise minutes and seconds, word clocks encourage a more relaxed relationship with time.
 Research in chronobiology suggests that constant awareness of exact time creates micro-stress responses.
 A word clock, by showing "IT IS ABOUT QUARTER PAST TEN," reduces this precision anxiety while still keeping you oriented in time.